Emmanuel Adeyemo: FC Vizela sign Nigeria midfielder from Tripple 44 Academy | Goal.com

 “Also, they had to wait for almost a year for Emmanuel to get a work permit and that tells you how much they wanted him.”

-In the same vein, manager Carlos Cunha feels the youngster’s addition will add more bite to his team owing to his ‘remarkable’ qualities.
+In the same vein, manager Carlos Cunha believes the youngster’s addition will add more bite to his team owing to his "remarkable" qualities.

 “Emma is no doubt a great addition to this team because of remarkable attributes,” Cunha told Goal.